 We will obtain most Personal Data directly from you, such as when you give your details at the Post Office in order to purchase a TV Licence or where you update your address details on line or via the An Post redirection service or you send us a communication.

 We may also obtain some of your information indirectly, from a variety of sources, as part of our revenue collection and investigation functions.
-This is done as part of our legal obligation to collect TV Licence revenue on behalf of the Minister for Communications, Climate Action and Environment.
+This is done as part of our legal obligation to collect TV Licence revenue on behalf of the Minister for Tourism, Culture, Arts, Gaeltacht, Sport and Media.

 [For general web browsing, no Personal Data is revealed to us, although certain statistical information is available to us via our internet service provider.
 This is done through keeping record of the IP address you used when logging on the website.
 Some of the above information is sent to create summary statistics that allow us to assess the number of visitors to our website, identify what pages are accessed more frequently and generally help us to make the website more User friendly.]